-Notes About Research Results Available from the NutrientStar Program
+Notes About Research Results

 Much of the research referenced here on the NutrientStar website was completed on small-plot trials.
 The majority of studies did not report sufficient information about environmental conditions and practices to enable a full assessment of the nutrient use efficiency (NUE) benefits possible from the use of each product, therefore we report results that suggest the effectiveness of the products based on yield only.